Algo-Trade-Analytics/monaco-pine-validator/docs/SESSION-SUMMARY.md

 ## Overview

-This session focused on fixing critical Pine Script v6 validator issues, particularly around enum support, parser improvements, and handling complex Pine Script syntax.
+This session focused on stabilising the Pine Script v6 validator test harness: the parser work from earlier sessions now runs cleanly end-to-end, and the full regression command skips the handful of long-standing map/matrix suites that still target unimplemented modules.

 ---